 There has been a lot of research on the effects of birth control pills and the effect they have on the human body.
 It has been found that hormonal contraception like birth control pills and IUDs that release hormones increase breast cancer risk.
 This risk, however, is considered to be very nominal and decreases rapidly once you stop taking the contraceptives or get the IUD removed.

 Breast cancer is an insidious disease.
 The best way to diagnose this is to get regular mammograms and more importantly, to self-examine yourself as often as you can.
-At Regency Medical Center we make sure that every female patient we get are taught the nuances of self-examination.
+At Regency Medical Center we make sure that every female patient we get is taught the nuances of self-examination.
 When the cost is cancer, prevention is always better than a cure.